 The Southeastern United States is no stranger to mosquitoes; they appear like clockwork as soon as temperatures begin to warm in the spring.
 Health issues cause this pest to not only to be a nuisance but also a threat to health safety.
 Through source reduction methods and treatment programs the threat of mosquitoes can be diminished and allow for safe outdoor enjoyment.
-Learn more about our mosquito reduction method to become better acquainted to APC's procedures.
+Learn more about American Pest Control mosquito removal and reduction methods to become better acquainted to our procedures.

 Mosquitoes have been an issue in Georgia since the arrival of the English settlers.
-The state annually spends approximately $125,000,000 to reduce the threat of disease and nuisance caused by mosquitoes.
+The state annually spends approximately $125,000,000 for mosquito control in order to reduce the threat of disease and nuisance caused by mosquitoes.
 Currently there are 63 known species of mosquitoes in Georgia.

 Mosquitoes are small insects ranging from 1/8 to 3/8 inch long with two wings, body and legs covered with scales.
 Most mosquitoes are gray or black, while some are marked with white, silver, green or iridescent blue scales.
 They have a proboscis/beak with piercing-sucking mouthparts.
 Male mosquitoes typically feed on the flower nectar and other sugars in the environment.
 Females also feed on nectar and other sugars, but they require blood prior to laying eggs.
 The protein in the blood is needed for egg development.
 The flight range for adult mosquitoes can vary from a few hundred feet to over one hundred miles with favorable winds.

 Mosquito season in Georgia can start as early as March and go nearly the rest of the year if temperatures are warm.
 June through September are prime months in most areas.
 Most mosquito bites take place in the hours between dusk and dawn, however; there are some species that are active during the day.